-d.
-Weighing Incoming Waste
+K.2.d Weighing Incoming Waste

 The Scalehouse operations are supervised and operated by the Manatee County Utilities Department, Solid Waste Section.
 Three scales are located at the entrance to the landfill.
 Two are inbound and one is outbound.
-The weighing of waste is required prior to entering the landfill and weight records are reported to the Department quarterly.
+The weighing of waste is required prior to entering the landfill and weight records are reported to the Department monthly.
 Vehicles that enter the electronic scales are recorded on an information management system.
 This system records the date, type of vehicle, weight, material to be disposed, daily transaction number, and any other information available pertaining to account name or status.
 The driver is directed to the appropriate disposal area by the scale attendant.

-e.
-Vehicle Traffic Control and Unloading
+K.2.e Vehicle Traffic Control and Unloading